carehart/awesome-cf-compose/README.md

 # Awesome CF compose  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Docker Compose examples for use with the Adobe ColdFusion Docker images, based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project.
+A curated list of Docker Compose examples for use with the ColdFusion Docker images, whether those from Adobe, or the Ortus CommandBox images for CF or Lucee, or the Lucee images.
+This effort is based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project, but has been created separately to focus aspects of on CF-oriented container  processing.

 These examples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.

+Initially I planned this to be just about the Adobe CF Docker images, but I appreciate how those using the other types of CF images could not only benefit from but also bring energy and contribution to this effort.

+A challenge will be how to clarify which compose files are suited to the ACF vs Ortus CF or Lucee vs Lucee images.
+I haven't decided yet if that's best done by separate folders, or indications in the compose file name.
+I'm leaning toward folders.
+Even then, this could be a challenge to manage, but let's go for it!

+For now, the lists below are from my initial effort that was laying out how to show use of the ACF images.
+The lists will evolve to more clearly cover all 3 kinds of images, where appropriate.

 ## Contents
 - [Example Docker Compose files for ColdFusion configuration variations](Example-Docker-Compose-files-for-ColdFusion-configuration-variations)